-Health New England has three levels of copays (tiers) for drugs.
+Health New England has five levels of copays (tiers) for drugs.

-Drugs are grouped into generic, brand/formulary, and brand/non-formulary tiers.
+Drugs are grouped into generic, brand/formulary, brand/non-formulary, formulary/specialty and non-formulary/specialty tiers.
 To find the most up-to-date information about what tier your drug falls under, you may call Health New England Member Services or visit our online searchable formulary at healthnewengland.org.